 Buy in Bulk

-There are certain things that you may need to buy every week such as milk and eggs, but there are many things that you can buy in larger quantities and store until you need them (assuming you have the room).
+There are certain things that you may need to buy every week such as butter, milk and eggs, but there are many things that you can buy in larger quantities and store until you need them (assuming you have the room).

 We like to go to Costco about once every 3 or 4 months.

-Earlier this year we really began to wonder if we were saving any money by shopping there so we made a list of what we were paying for products there and compared their prices with Co-op and Safeway.
-We were happy to find out that we were saving money by shopping at Costco.
+Earlier this year we really began to wonder if we were saving any money by shopping there so we made a list of what we were paying for products there and compared their prices with the other major grocery stores in our city.

 Put Your Spare Change in the Bank

 Just recently I went to the bank and asked for coin wrappers so that I could cash in what we currently have in our collection.